aaditya79/defense-eval-camouflage-injection/README.md

 Code and data for the paper:
 **"Evaluating Prompting-Based Defenses Against Domain-Camouflaged Injection Attacks"**
-*Under submission at EMNLP 2026 Industry Track*
+*Under submission at COLM 2026 AdvML-Frontiers × CoTMA Workshop*

 ---